datarobot/datarobot-user-models/DEFINE-INFERENCE-MODEL.md

 Check [here](https://github.com/datarobot/datarobot-user-models/tree/master/custom_model_runner#model-template-generation) for more information.

 See [here](https://github.com/datarobot/datarobot-user-models/tree/master/model_templates)
-for examples you can just as a template.
+for examples you can use as a template.

 ## Define a structured inference model <a name="structured_inference_model"></a>